These almond thumbprint cookies are melt-in-your-mouth tender and positively addicting.

 My other favorite thumbprint cookie filling is strawberry rhubarb jam, another summer staple that I make a point to make every year.

-But you can use literally any kind of jam or preserves you like to make thumbprint cookies, homemade or store bought.
-The important thing is that the jam or preserves you choose is not thin or runny.
-The thicker and frutier the better.
+But use any kind of jam or preserves you like to make these cookies.
+The only consideration is to choose a brand that's not thin or runny.
+The thicker and fruitier the better.

 The dough for these cookies is a basic shortbread dough, which means there is a high percentage of butter to flour and no leavening, such as baking powder or baking soda.